Ordered Yao graphs: maximum degree, edge density, and clique numbers: Edge density

-For any point set and any order, the number of edges is the sum of the outdegrees of the points.
-And as we know, the outdegree of a point is simply the number of non-empty $k$-sectors at the moment of its addition.
-Thus, this is the only quantity we focus on in this section as the distances between points are irrelevant in this aspect.
-This also means that any statement for the edge number of ordered Yao graphs could also be stated for example for ordered theta graphs.
+In any ordered Yao graph, the number of edges equals the sum of the outdegrees of the points, and the outdegree of a point is the number of non-empty sectors at the moment of its addition.
+Thus, we focus on this quantity in this section as the distances between points are irrelevant in this aspect.
+This also means that our results for the edge number of ordered Yao graphs also hold for, say, ordered theta graphs.